Thinking of refinancing your home? Please read through our refinance guide for some helpful insight and tips before submitting your application.

 Don’t Sweat The Forecast

 You’ve no doubt heard that mortgage rates are expected to go up in the near future.
-However, keep in mind that they’re not expected to jump a whole lot between now and the middle of 2015, so if you’re debating whether or not you should refinance your home, don’t feel as though you have to make the choice this minute.
+However, keep in mind that mortgage rates tend to change often, so if you are debating whether or not you should refinance your home, you don’t have to make the choice this minute.
 Buying your home in the first place was a big decision, and it wasn’t one that you made lightly.
 Approach your home refinance loan lender the same way – there’s no need to panic and do something you’re not ready for.